dirkbaechle/vscode-noweb-extension/README.md

 ## Features

-- Basic syntax highlighting.
+- Basic syntax highlighting for Noweb keywords.
+The LaTeX sections are delegated to the internal TeX highlighting grammars of VS Code.
 - Detects and colorizes undefined keywords.
 - Basic folding support.
+- Auto-completion for `<<>>` brackets.

 ## Known Issues

 - Noweb common file extensions, `.nw` and `.noweb`, may conflict with other tools.
 - The used token types, and therefore the items' colors, have been tested with the "Dark +" theme only.
 Token colors may clash or be undistinguishable when using a different theme.

 ## Used token types